Museum of Osteology: Notable specimens

-Controversy
+Reception

 The museum has faced criticism for displaying human remains that have been donated to science.
 Speaking on the topic of body donation in the United States, John Oliver criticized the museum for displaying human bones in ways that the donors may have not intended, saying, "When most people think about donating their bodies to science, they picture it in a reputable educational institution, not in some roadside bone collection, face-down, ass-up, arranged in a formation best described as a Cirque du Soleil performer's favorite sex position".